Adrian925492/Docker/module1_note.md

 **Dangling images and dangling containers** - dangling images refers to images tahat are not taged and can be accesed only via its hash.
 Dangling image can occur if we rebuild some image and the old image would become a dangling.
 Same rule can be applied to containers, networks or volumes.
 To remove dangling objects we can use command ```docker <images / containers / volumes / networks > prune```.
 If we want to remove all dangling objects we can use command ```docker system prune```.
 In order to remove any specified non - dangling image, we can use ```docker rmi <image_name or hash>```, and to remove container - ```docker rm <container name of hash```.
 Adding ```-a``` flag to any prune command will efect removing all related to command docker objects, currently not running, not the dangling only.
 For example, if we have no container running at the moment, and we type ```docker system prune -a```, we will remove all contianers, images etc. The ```-f``` flag supress prune confirmation (usable in scripts).

+**Image registry** - is a HTTP server, that stores docker images and allows to push/pull it.

+**Local image registry** - We are able to run local image register, by running docker registry project.
+It is contenerized application, as well as we can download and compile the sources.
+If we want to use contenerized app, we can pull and run it by command *docker run -d -v [docker_registry_loc_folder]:/var/lib/registry -p 5000:5000 registry:version, ex.2]
+*

 **Monitoring docker status** - we can observe and debug docker daemon by:
 > ```docker events``` command - shows logs about docker daemon - started/stopped containers, used networks etc.
 > Using debug mode - add env variable ``` ``` to ```/etc/docker/daemon.json``` and reload the config by sending **SIGHUP** signal to reload the daemon and apply the change.
 You can also kill the engine by **SIGKILL** and restore it again.